 However, this is a clinical decision so if your information indicates that the patient does not understand the task or cannot execute it appropriately, you may want to revert to the QbTest 6-12 version.
 Do not, under any circumstance, administer a QbTest if the patient does not understand what is expected of him.

 Step 2: Enter patient related data into the software

 The next step is to enter any relevant patient information in a series of easy to follow dialogue boxes.
 Basic demographics such as age and biological sex are the most important data to enter since this will allow the QbTest Database to make an accurate comparison with the age and sex matched norm group.

 If the patient is being tested on medication, we recommend that you stop at this screen and enter the rest of the information once the patient has joined you.
 It is essential that you confirm the exact medication, dose and timing of administration with the patient or parent, before continuing as inaccuracies in this information could lead to a misleading interpretation of the report.

 At any time during this process, you may be prompted for your individual username and password that was given to you by your Clinical Advisor at the installation training or set up for you at another time.
 You will enter that here when prompted.
-Please remember your username begins with your clinic ID followed by your first or last name (as provided by your Clinical Advisor) and then initially the random password given to you but you can change that going forward to be something more memorable.
+Please remember your username begins with your clinic ID followed by your first name and then initially the random password given to you but you can change that going forward to be something more memorable.
 It is important not to share your username or password with other staff at your clinic.